 So, what is AmeriCorps?

-There are more than 80,000 Americans across the country participating in AmeriCorps each year.
-All of them are tackling different problems in different ways.
+More than 80,000 Americans across the country participate in AmeriCorps each year.
+All of them are tackle different community needs in different ways.

 Can you give me some examples, please?

 Of course, here are just a few examples:

 - AmeriCorps members help communities recover from the damage caused by natural and other disasters.

 - AmeriCorps members build affordable housing units for families to increase economic opportunity for those living in poverty.

 - AmeriCorps members facilitate mentorship programs to connect students with community members who can help with academic performance and college preparation.

 - AmeriCorps members remove trash and other man-made debris from local ponds to promote environmental sustainability.